The Compliance Check Most Small Businesses Skip Until It's Too Late

 People often ask: "Can't we just hope nothing goes wrong?"

 You can hope.
 But compliance violations don't discriminate based on company size.
 A wage-and-hour violation costs the same whether you're a 5-person operation or a 500-person company.
-An HIPAA breach notification can cost tens of thousands of dollars in legal fees alone, before any penalties.
+A HIPAA breach notification can cost tens of thousands of dollars in legal fees alone, before any penalties.

-In the extreme cases — the ones I watched unfold in court — a single compliance failure closed a business.
+In the extreme cases, the ones I watched unfold in court, a single compliance failure closed a business.
 Not because they were bad people running a bad company, but because they didn't invest in knowing the rules.

 Where to Start